A self-consistent numerical model of internal wave-induced mean flow oscillations in polar geometry: Results

 In the right column of Figure \ref{fig:5} (panels b-d-f), we plot phase portraits of two local probes of the flow at $r=0.7$ and $r=0.8$.
 Phase portraits show the emergence of limit cycles and their regularity \citep{Kim2001}.
 Combining these two representations illustrates how increasing $Ra$ affects the evolution of the flow: the shape shown in panel b displays a regular limit cycle, in agreement with the Hovmöller diagram shown in panel a.
 There is a single orbit as the flow is periodic.
 Note the short time scale fluctuations clearly visible in this representation, attributable to fluctuations due to the CZ.
 The orbit is however modified in panel d and f as $Ra$ is increased, with limit cycles exhibiting now a more complex shape.
 In panel f, the phase portrait is expected to fill in a torus as the flow is quasi-periodic.
 Thus, increasing $Ra$ maintains reversals while modifying the period of the flow.

 In Figure \ref{fig:4}, we visualise the mean flows generated in simulations with $Ra=10^{10}$ and $S \in \{1.98,10,19.8\}$.
 While, as shown above, we find regular mean-flow oscillations for low $S$ (panels $a$ and $b$), increasing $S$ causes the mean flow evolution to become increasingly irregular (panels $c$-$f$).
-That said, the mean flow still exhibits downward-propagating patterns for higher values of $S$.
+That said, the mean flow still exhibits downward-propagating patterns for higher values of $S$. \tck{We expect simulations with $S=10$ or $S=19.8$ would exhibit regular mean flows similar to the $S=1.98$ simulations if they would run with higher $Ra$ corresponding to $\Lambda_1$ sufficiently below $\Lambda_1^c$ (see Figure \ref{fig:3L1})}.
 Note that in Figure \ref{fig:5} we plot the mean flow evolution for $2$ thermal times, whereas in Figure \ref{fig:4} we plot the mean flow evolution for $1.5$ thermal times.
 This is in part due to computational constraints, as higher $S$ simulations require higher vertical resolution.

 Next we turn our attention to the period of the mean-flow oscillations.
 We measure the period $T_{osc}$ by finding the frequency of the highest-amplitude peak of the Fourier transform of $u_\phi(r=0.65)$.
 We find that $T_{osc}$ is insensitive to the choice of radius.
 We plot $T_{osc}$ for each of our simulations in Figure \ref{fig:6}a.
 Simulations without coherent mean-flow oscillations ($\Lambda_1>\Lambda_1^c$) correspond to cases where a regular mean flow is difficult to observe, but nevertheless exhibit some activities in their RZ.
 We also plot with a dashed line $T_{osc} \propto \tau_{\kappa}=\sqrt{RaPr}$, following the observations of Figure \ref{fig:5} where the two time scales appear to be connected.
-Indeed, expressing $\widetilde{T_{osc}} \sim \widetilde{c}\widetilde{d}/\widetilde{L}$ in the DNS non-dimensionalisation,
+Indeed, expressing $\widetilde{T_{osc}} \sim \widetilde{c}\widetilde{d}/\widetilde{L}$ in the DNS non-dimensionalisation leads to